aireilly/ocp-preview/README.md

     name = /home/aireilly/openshift-docs
 ```

-Using the ocp-preview script:
+To use the ocp-preview script, open a terminal, change to your `/openshift-docs` folder, and run `ocp-preview` passing the required variables.
+For example:

 ```
+┌───── ~
+$ cd ~/openshift-docs

+┌───── ~/openshift-docs
+$ ocp-preview
 Usage: ocp-preview [OPTION] [DISTRO]
 Usage: [DISTRO] is optional, build default is openshift-enterprise.
 Specify 'all' to build all distros.
 -b, --build
                does a full clean build and rsync.
-Use this option if your PR does not update an assembly.
--r, --refresh
-               builds and rsyncs updated assemblies only.
 -l, --local-build
                does a full clean build locally, does not rsync.
-Use this option if your PR does not update an assembly.
+-r, --refresh
+               builds and rsyncs updated files only.
 -f, --local-refresh
-               builds and updated assemblies locally, does not rsync.
+               builds updated files locally, does not rsync.
 -d, --delete
                deletes the current pull request build from the file server.

 ```